Hitchin systems and their quantization: Quantization of Hitchin systems

 While this is encouraging, Theorem \ref{quantCM} (integrability of the quantum CM system) unfortunately does not follow from the integrability of the classical CM system.
 For instance, according to Exercise \ref{cubic}, we have a classical integral

 for some functions $a_i(\mathbf q)$ and $b(\mathbf q)$.
-And already in the middle term we have the ambiguity in ordering: in the quantized hamiltonian $\widehat H_3$, do we put $\di_i a_i(q)$ or $a_i(q) \di_i$, or something else?
+And already in the middle term we have the ambiguity in ordering: in the quantized Hamiltonian $\widehat H_3$, do we put $\di_i a_i(q)$ or $a_i(q) \di_i$, or something else?
 Clearly, we need a more systematic approach! \end{example}

-In fact there is no uniform way to quantize an arbitrary integrable system.
+In fact there is no uniform explicit\footnote{Abstractly, one can find quantizations by deformation-theoretic methods, in both the analytic setting \cite{BD:defquant} and the algebraic setting \cite{Ar}, but these methods do not provide explicit formulas.} way to quantize an arbitrary integrable system.
 In each specific case one usually needs to go back to the definition of the classical system and see if one can quantize the way in which it is obtained.
 This is exactly what we'll do in the case of Hitchin systems.

 \begin{exercise} \begin{enumerate}[label=(\roman*)] \item For $N = 4$ the Gaudin system for $\lie{sl}_2$ reduces to a second order differential operator $L$ in $1$ variable with $4$ singularities.
 Compute this operator after sending $(t_1, t_2, t_3, t_4) \mapsto (0, 1, \infty, t)$.
 (Hint: you can get the general shape of $L$ by using that it has $4$ regular singularities.)